 Save Any Broken Pieces

 If possible, collect any fragments of the chipped tooth and store them in a clean container with milk or saliva.
-In some cases, your dentist may be able to bond the pieces back together.
+In some cases, our dentist may be able to bond the pieces back together.

 Control Any Bleeding